TRAGIC! Boney Kapoor Found Sridevi Motionless In The Bathtub; Was Planning A Surprise Dinner For Her

 The Couple Chatted For 15 Minutes

 He woke her up and the couple chatted for about 15 minutes before he invited her for dinner.
 The Chandni-fame star then went to the washroom.
-After 15 minutes passed and Sridevi did not come out, Kapoor knocked on the door to check on her.
+As Sridevi did not come out even after 15 minutes, Kapoor knocked on the door to check on her.

 He Found Sridevi Motionless In The Bathtub